w3f/polkadot-wiki/docs/learn/learn-xcm.md

 1. [InitiateTeleport](https://github.com/paritytech/xcm-format#initiateteleport)

+The source gathers the assets to be teleported from the sending account and takes them out of the circulating supply, taking note of the total amount of assets that was taken out.

 2. [ReceiveTeleportedAsset](https://github.com/paritytech/xcm-format#receiveteleportedasset)

+The source then creates an XCM instruction called "ReceiveTeleportedAssets" and puts the amount of assets taken out of circulation and the receiving account as parameters to this instruction.
+It then sends this instruction over to the destination, where it gets processed and new assets gets put back into circulating supply accordingly.

 3. [DepositAsset](https://github.com/paritytech/xcm-format#depositasset)

+The destination then deposits the assets to the receiving account of the asset.

 #### Reserve Asset Transfer
 ![](../assets/cross-consensus/xcm-reserve-asset-transfer.png)

 1. [InitiateReserveWithdraw](https://github.com/paritytech/xcm-format#initiatereservewithdraw)

+The source gathers the derivative assets to be transferred from the sending account and burns them, taking note of the amount of derivatives that were burned.

 2. [WithdrawAsset](https://github.com/paritytech/xcm-format#withdrawasset)

+The source sends a WithdrawAsset instruction to the reserve, instructing the reserve to withdraw assets equivalent to the amount of derivatives burned from the source's sovereign account.

 3. [DepositReserveAsset](https://github.com/paritytech/xcm-format#depositreserveasset)

+The reserve deposits the assets withdrawn from the previous step to the destination's sovereign account, taking note of the amount of assets deposited.

 4. [ReserveAssetDeposited](https://github.com/paritytech/xcm-format#reserveassetdeposited)

+The reserve creates a ReserveAssetDeposited instruction with the amount of assets deposited to the destination's sovereign account, and sends this instruction onwards to the destination.
+The destination receives the instruction and processes it, minting the derivative assets as a result of the process.

 5. [DepositAsset](https://github.com/paritytech/xcm-format#depositasset)

+The destination deposits the derivative assets minted to the receiving account.

 ### XCM Tech Stack